 Life Cycle chased the sun too!

-Last year, Life Cycle’s very own John R rode in the Chase the Sun North event with his wife and some friends.
+In 2019, Life Cycle’s very own John R rode in the Chase the Sun North event with his wife and some friends.
 They had a fantastic day, taking in breath-taking scenery, meeting great people and managing to beat the sun to the Prestwick coastline!
 John is the Workshop Manager for Bike Back – one of Life Cycle’s projects.
 Bike Back teaches prisoners to refurbish broken and unwanted bikes as part of their cycle mechanics training.
-John teaches at HMP Bristol, helping prisoners prepare for and take their City & Guilds exam, so they leave prison with employable skills, self-belief and a nationally-recognised qualification.
+John teaches at HMP Bristol, helping prisoners prepare for and take their City & Guilds exam, so they leave prison with employable skills, self-belief and a nationally recognised qualification.
 Watch a short video about Bike Back here.

 Some members of Life Cycle's Chase the Sun cycling team

 As a free-to-enter event in the UK, Chase The Sun is primarily funded by donations from riders.
 Its organisers Olly and Phil work tirelessly on a voluntary basis to put on these incredible rides, so Life Cycle was touched to receive a proportion of these donations to help continue their charitable work.

 Becky from Life Cycle said:

 “COVID-19 has presented huge challenges to Life Cycle and our service-users so this generous donation could not have come at a better time.
 It has been an honour to be Chase the Sun’s charity partner and to welcome Olly to our workshop.
 We hope to have Olly and Phil back before long when all our projects are back in action.
 I want to offer my sincere thanks to the Chase the Sun team and riders on behalf of everyone here at Life Cycle.
 Their generous support will make a massive difference.”